 - Borderlands has over 17 million guns, with Universal Ammo for each type of gun.
-The same bullets do different things, from explode to multiply, based on which gun they are loaded into.
+The same bullets do different things, from explode to multiply, based on which gun they are loaded into, and can appear in a wide variety of clips (especially in 2), from energy cells for Maliwan or Hyperion sniper rifles to chunky wheels full of bullets for Jakobs ones.
 The second game suggests that a technology known as 'digistructing' might be the cause of this; specifically, Tediore guns are discarded explosively with a fresh copy built anew in the user's hands, complete with a fresh load of ammunition for whatever type of gun it is.
 It isn't too hard to believe that this might be the case for all weapons simply creating fresh ammo in magazines from a generic supply on your person.

 - The Vanu Sovereignty in PlanetSide chamber the same type of ammunition (batteries) for their main weapons, as they all need similar levels of power.
 Their anti-tank laser cannon however, requires a much larger battery pack.
 Almost all handheld projectile rifles and pistols are chambered in 9mm ammo, bar sniper rifles, allowing a Terran Republic soldier behind enemy lines to reload his Mini Chaingun with ammo looted from New Conglomerate Gauss Rifles, for example.

 - Deus Ex: Invisible War takes this trope to the extreme.
 Anything that uses ammunition uses the same ammunition as everything else.
 The in-game explanation is that ammunition is reduced to a slurry of nanomachines that form into the proper ammunition for the weapon.
 This includes battery packs, flame thrower fuel, regular bullets, and even rockets.
 The creative reason behind this is that the inventory system got simplified, and carrying 20 types of ammo didn't sound appealing when you only had 7 spaces.
 This has the major drawback of burning your ammo with one gun, or even doing too much shooting late in the game means you're screwed, since you can still only carry about as much ammo as you could in the first game but that limited supply is stretched across four or five guns now.